Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

 The generally cooler upper atmospheric temperatures can, in many cases, induce partial condensation of the atmosphere.
 In Fig. \ref{fig:cond_at_2500K}, we show the condensation degrees of elements as function of altitude in the atmospheres from Fig. \ref{fig:pt_structure} for the \tirr=2500 K case.
 The first striking observation is that, at this temperature, the SOLAR cases are nearly devoid of condensates (only for \dIW{+6}, \logvmf=-1, does forsterite condense), a consequence of the thermal structures of these atmospheres, which are typically inverted in the uppermost atmosphere ($<$10$^{-4}$ bar) where condensation would otherwise occur.

 Secondly, the nature of the condensing phases depend strongly on the \fOtwo.
 Under highly reducing conditions (\dIW{-6}), silicon carbide precipitates, sometimes alongside graphite when \logvmf is high.
 However, the fraction condensed remains modest; only $\sim$10\% of the total element budgets of Si and C are removed from the gas.
-Further, the condensation of SiC and graphite occurs under high pressure (as high as several thousand bar), corresponding to the lower atmospheric layers; these regions generally lie beneath the photosphere (Fig. \ref{fig:atmospheric_structure}) and are thus hidden from observation.
+Further, the condensation of SiC occurs under high pressure (as high as several thousand bar), corresponding to the lower atmospheric layers; these regions generally lie beneath the photosphere (Fig. \ref{fig:atmospheric_structure}) and are thus hidden from observation.
+Graphite, on the other hand, may condense throughout the atmospheric column.

 In neutral to oxidising atmospheres (\dIW{0} - \dIW{+3}), the minerals forsterite (Mg$_2$SiO$_4$), enstatite (MgSiO$_3$) and quartz (SiO$_2$) condense.
 Iron condenses as fayalite (Fe$_2$SiO$_4$) in atmospheres initially equilibrated at \dIW{+3}, while in highly oxidising systems (\dIW{}$\geq +3$), it can condense to form more oxidised phases, namely, hematite (Fe$_2$O$_3$) or magnetite (Fe$_3$O$_4$).
 Excess Mg not incorporated into forsterite can also condense as periclase (MgO) in the most oxidising atmospheres, while quartz is typically absent.
 In atmospheres with \dIW{}$\gtrsim 0$, the condensation degree is high; nearly 100\% of the Mg, Si and Fe is removed from the atmosphere.
-Unlike in the high \logvmf, reduced atmospheres, condensation in oxidising atmospheres (\dIW{}$\gtrsim 0$) occurs at lower pressures, where $P\lesssim 10^{-4}$ bar; thus, the minerals have the potential to form high-altitude hazes, provided they do not settle.
+Unlike in the high \logvmf, reduced atmospheres, condensation in oxidising atmospheres (\dIW{}$\gtrsim 0$) occurs at lower pressures, where $P\lesssim 10^{-4}$ bar.
+Thus, the minerals have the potential to form high-altitude hazes, provided they do not settle.

+For \tirr < 2500 K, the condensation front is pushed to lower altitudes in the atmosphere, and SOLAR-like atmospheres start condensing silicates in a similar manner to the VIBSE cases.
+Further, the condensation of carbon is expressed for all \logvmf at \dIW{}<0, either as SiC or graphite.
+However, the reduced vapour pressures of silicates at lower temperatures also decrease the total mass of condensates in the atmosphere, such that cooler atmospheres, despite greater condensation fractions, contain a lower mass of condensed phases.